XpressAI/x-template-chatbot/README.md

 <details>
 <summary>How Can I Change the Training Data?</summary>

-To edit the training data, you may add/delete row/pattern/response to the existing `resource/sample.csv`.
+To edit the training data, you may add/delete row/pattern/response in the existing `resource/sample.csv`.
 Or, provide your own CSV file and provide its path at `LoadData` input, `csv_file_path`.
 The input CSV file should provide these three columns `patterns`, `intents`, and `responses`.

 Terms We Use

-- Patterns are training samples/possible user inputs for correspond intent.
+- `Patterns` are training samples/possible user inputs for corresponding intent.
-- Intents are user intentions, also training categories/labels.
+- `Intents` are user intentions, also training categories/labels.
-- Responses are response texts to send to user after getting the predicted tag from model with user input (only used during inference but not model training).
-See the workflow [chatbot.xircuits](/xircuits-workflows/chatbot.xircuits)
+- `Responses` are response texts to send to user after getting the predicted tag from model with user input (only used during inference but not model training).
+See the workflow [Inference.xircuits](/xircuits-workflows/Inference.xircuits)

 </details>